SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Experimental Setup

 \section{Experimental Setup}

-\textbf{Pretraining Setup.} We follow the architecture and configuration of Llama-3.2-1B \citep{grattafiori2024llama3herdmodels}, with two key modifications.
-First, we reduce the number of key–value heads (\texttt{num\_head\_kv}) to 2 in order to accommodate the implementation of block-sparse attention and speed up the training.
-Second, we adopt Gated Attention \citep{qiu2025gatedattentionlargelanguage}, which effectively mitigates the attention-sink phenomenon, particularly detrimental to training-free sparse-attention methods, and improves overall performance (see Appendix~\ref{sec:gated} for further discussion).
-This mechanism is also implicitly employed in NSA \citep{nsa}, so we adopt this to all methods for a fair comparison.
-The model is pre-trained on the SmolLM corpus~\citep{smollm} for 100B tokens with a context length of 8k.
-We use a learning rate of 1e-3, decayed to 0 using cosine annealing, and a global batch size of 3.15M tokens.
+\textbf{Pretraining Setup.} We follow the architecture and configuration of Llama-3.2-1B~\citep{grattafiori2024llama3herdmodels} with two minor modifications (details in Appendix~\ref{sec:implementation}).
+The model is pretrained on the SmolLM corpus~\citep{smollm} for 100B tokens with 8k context length, using a learning rate of 1e-3 with cosine decay and a global batch size of 3.15M tokens.
+To further assess long-context capability, we continue training for an additional 10B tokens at 32k context length with a learning rate of 1e-5 and a RoPE scaling factor of 4, using data sampled from DCLM~\citep{dclm}.
+The global batch size remains the same.

 \textbf{Baselines.} We compare SSA against the following baselines: (1) \textbf{FullAttn}: the standard full attention mechanism.
 (2) \textbf{MoBA}~\citep{moba}: a trainable sparse attention method conceptually aligned with SSA’s Sparse Attention Stream.
-(3) \textbf{NSA}~\citep{nsa}: a more complex sparse attention framework incorporating three components: compression, selection, and sliding window, where the selection module is analogous to MoBA.
-For each baseline, we train two configurations: one with a receptive field of 1024 (block size 32, top-32 blocks, which is ablated in Appendix \ref{sec:appendix_rf}), and one with a receptive field of 256 (block size 16, top-16 blocks).
-Note that NSA effectively has a 1.5× larger receptive field than other sparse-attention models because its sliding-window module contributes an additional 0.5× view.
+(3) \textbf{NSA}~\citep{nsa}: a sparse attention framework with three components (compression, selection, and sliding window), aggregating them to form the final attention representation, where the selection module is analogous to MoBA.
+NSA has a larger effective receptive field than others: its compression module accesses the compressed representations of all tokens, and the sliding window attends to a fixed number of local tokens.
+For each baseline, we train two configurations: one with a receptive field of 1024 (block size 32, top-32 blocks, and one with a receptive field of 256 (block size 16, top-16 blocks).
 For SSA, we report the 1024-receptive-field results obtained by extrapolating the 256-receptive-field model, as that model consistently performs better, this is likely due to inducing higher sparsity regularisation (see Section~\ref{sec:ablations} for details).
+For NSA, we set the window size as 128 for both configurations.